splinesoft/Bequest/README.md

 Bequest is an **[iOS app]** of type **[developer utility]** that **[creates and replays HTTP/S requests]**.

+### Getting Started

+Bequest is now a thing that exists!
+After cloning the repo:

+1. `bundle install` to pull down the CocoaPods branch with Swift support
+2. `rake setup` to install Pods
+3. You're all set! `rake test` will run app tests.

 ### Major goals:

 1. Universal app (iPhone and iPad)